railsuser2014/openobject-doc-book-en/7/7_19_Documents/7_19_Documents_importance.rst

 So a good integrated document management system can be a powerful tool to help in day-to-day company management.
 With it you could also easily:

-* Continue the work started by a colleague if she's gone on vacation, and respond to her customers if needed,
+* Continue the work started by a colleague if she has gone on vacation, and respond to her customers if needed,

 * Get hold of examples of all document types with just a few clicks, so that you can follow company standards in such areas as order confirmation, price requests, meeting minutes, customer deliverables, contract examples, and models for faxes and letters,

-* Retrieve procedures and other associated documents if you don't know how to do a certain task – such as things you should do when hiring a new employee, organizing a conference, or how to structure meeting minutes,
+* Retrieve procedures and other associated documents if you do not know how to do a certain task – such as things you should do when hiring a new employee, organizing a conference, or how to structure meeting minutes,